estnafinema0/NERC_LLM_Ispras/README.md

 A representative output from the comparison function highlighted that the primary model (trained on truth) outperformed the llm_pure model by a significant margin (e.g., a 14% increase in accuracy and a 42.9% increase in F1-score).
 These results underscore the impact of annotation quality on model performance.

+> All mixed models are saves in the Hugging Face repository in different revisions.
+The primary model (trained on an expert annotations only) is saved in the revision `main`.

 ## Conclusion

 This project demonstrates the multifaceted approach to tackling NERC using both LLM-generated and truth annotations.
 Stage 1 established a robust foundation by experimenting with different prompt designs and analyzing dataset statistics.
 In Stage 2, a designed neural architecture (leveraging BERT and BiLSTM) was trained on both types of annotations, and comprehensive evaluation revealed the performance gap between the two.
 Stage 3 further refined the model by incorporating an active learning strategy—mixing a small portion of expert annotations with LLM-generated ones—to achieve improved quality.
 The detailed implementation, complete with code fragments, evaluation metrics, and graphical analyses, provides a transparent view of each step in this process.